Send the link below via email or IMCopy

 Men at that time dressed more conservative than before.
 They dressed in suits which made them look sophisticated and professional.
 They styled their hair slicked back and were well groomed.

-Partying in the 1920s was very popular and rowdy.
+Partying in the 1920s was very popular and rowdy at speakeasies.
 The normal surrounding of the party was men & women all groomed up & glamorous, fast & upbeat jazz music by live bands, and people would dance & eat all the lavish food & wine in sight.

 The 18th Ammendment